Knottingley

-Knottingley is a town in the City of Wakefield in West Yorkshire, England on the River Aire and the old A1 road before it was bypassed as the A1(M).
+Knottingley is a town in the City of Wakefield, West Yorkshire, England.
+It lies on the river Aire and the old A1 road before it was bypassed as the A1(M).
 Historically part of the West Riding of Yorkshire, it has a population of 13,503, increasing to 13,710 for the City of Wakefield ward at the 2011 Census.
 It makes up the majority of the Knottingley ward represented on Wakefield Council.

-Until 1699, it was an important inland river port but, in that year, the Aire was made navigable as far as Leeds, which soon surpassed it.
-Knottingley continued as a centre for boat building into the 20th century.
-In the late 19th century, it started glass manufacturing.
-The town is served by Knottingley railway station.